 17. Düsseldorf Christmas Market

-Winter is arguably the most magical time of year to visit Germany because of the country’s amazing Christmas markets.
+Winter is arguably the most magical time to visit Germany because of the country’s amazing Christmas markets.
 Düsseldorf actually has several Christmas markets located throughout the city.

 For the most extraordinary view of Düsseldorf during Christmas, head to Burgplatz on the Rhine.
 There is a Ferris wheel with enclosed heated gondolas where you can get a bird’s eye view of the Christmas market below, as well as some pretty iconic photos.

-The best Christmas markets in Germany can be found in Heinrich-Heine-Platz, Wilhelm-Marx-Haus, and Marktplatz.
-Altstadt is also lined with little Christmas market huts and makes a wonderful place to stroll while admiring the Christmas decorations and sipping on some hot wine or chocolate.
+The best Christmas markets in Germany are Heinrich-Heine-Platz, Wilhelm-Marx-Haus, and Marktplatz.
+Altstadt is also lined with little Christmas market huts and makes a wonderful place to stroll while admiring the Christmas decorations and sipping hot wine or chocolate.

 Is Düsseldorf, Germany, worth visiting?